chandrasharmarbl/fastapi-simple-order-microservice/README.md

 # FastAPI Simple Order Microservice

-This repository contains a FastAPI microservice built strictly using Test-Driven Development (TDD) and Clean Architecture principles.
-It focuses on asynchronous execution, robust dependency injection, and centralized logging, adhering strictly to SOLID design principles.
+This repository contains a FastAPI microservice for managing items (a simplified order management system).
+It provides asynchronous CRUD operations for items and automatically dispatches event logs to a separate Analytics microservice whenever an item is created or modified.

 ## Features

-- **Asynchronous Execution**: Fully utilizes Python's `async`/`await` across HTTP handlers, business logic, external client calls (using `httpx`), and data persistence.
-- **Clean Architecture**: Separated into distinct layers (`domain`, `services`, `infrastructure`, `api`, `core`) to decouple business logic from framework specifics and data storage.
-- **Dependency Injection**: Leverages FastAPI's powerful `Depends` system combined with Python `Protocol`s to achieve true Dependency Inversion, making components highly testable and loosely coupled.
-- **Strict TDD**: Built exclusively through the Red-Green-Refactor cycle ensuring 100% test coverage and deliberate design choices.
-- **Centralized Logging**: Standard Python logging configured gracefully to prevent multiple handler attachment and output structured console logs.
+- **Item Management**: Provides fully asynchronous endpoints to create and retrieve items.
+- **Service-to-Service Communication**: Automatically sends non-blocking HTTP requests to an external Analytics microservice to log system events.
+- **In-Memory Storage**: Uses a fast, in-memory dictionary to store items during the application's runtime.
+- **Centralized Logging**: Outputs structured and consistent console logs for all application activities and external service failures.

 ## Getting Started